ssatyal/questions/questions.md

 ##CSS
 - What is the difference between classes and IDs in CSS?
+Both are "hooks", i.e. selectors, but IDs are unique and should only be used once.
+Classes can be used on multiple elements.
+IDs also can be used in url anchoring (www.example.com/index#comments).
 - What's the difference between "resetting" and "normalizing" CSS?
 Which would you choose, and why?
+CSS resets strip down all the html formatting, leaving you with the ability to customize everything.
+Normalizing doesn't "unstyle" everything, so it preserves styles in browsers.
+For small projects, Normalize is fine.
+If I'm building a large scale project, I'd use reset.
 - Describe Floats and how they work.
+Floats move an image or an element to a certain part of the page to allow other content to wrap around it (while still following the "flow" of the page).
+A float mimics print media in this way.
 - Describe z-index and how stacking context is formed.
+Z-index allows for vertical stacking of elements on top of other elements.
+These elements have to be positioned non-statically (static being the default positioning value).
+Higher z-index gets stacked "closer" to the viewer.
 - Describe BFC(Block Formatting Context) and how it works.
 - What are the various clearing techniques and which is appropriate for what context?
 - Explain CSS sprites, and how you would implement them on a page or site.